simonen/obsidian/LINUX 1/NETWORK SERVICES/OpenVPN.md

 To specify a subnet that should not be routed through the VPN, in the client profile.

 ```
-route NETWORK SUBNET_MASK net_gateway
+route NETWORK MASK net_gateway
 ```

 `port-share localhost 80`: allows requests coming in on port 1194 to be redirected to port 80 on the localhost.
 This only works with tcp

 #### Other Configuration Directives

-`client-to-client`: allows VPN endpoints to "see" each other.
+- `client-to-client`: allows VPN endpoints to "see" each other.
-`resolv-retry infinite`
+- `resolv-retry infinite`
-`ifconfig-pool-persist ipp.txt [refresh interval]` : used to persistently assign IP addresses to VPN clients.
+- `ifconfig-pool-persist ipp.txt [refresh interval]` : used to persistently assign IP addresses to VPN clients.
 	When a client connects, the VPN server assigns it an IP address from the predefined pool in the `server` directive.
 The `ipp.txt` OpenVPN manages IP-to-client mapping automatically in this file.
 NOT WORKING!
-`float`:  ( in server conf only ) allows clients to roam on different networks without losing connection, as long as they pass authentication tests
+- `float`:  ( in server conf only ) allows clients to roam on different networks without losing connection, as long as they pass authentication tests
-`mute 20`: limits the number of repetitive log messages.
-Suppress the first N occurrences of the same msg `explicit-exit-notify 1`: ensures proper connection cleanup, helping the server recognize the client has intentionally disconnected, allowing it to manage resources more efficiently
+- `mute 20`: limits the number of repetitive log messages.
+Suppress the first N occurrences of the same msg
+- `explicit-exit-notify 1`: ensures proper connection cleanup, helping the server recognize the client has intentionally disconnected, allowing it to manage resources more efficiently
-`nobind`: prevents the client from binding to a specific local port, allowing the system to assign a random, available port for outgoing traffic.
+- `nobind`: prevents the client from binding to a specific local port, allowing the system to assign a random, available port for outgoing traffic.
 Good for avoiding port conflicts, when running multiple VPN connections or when network conf is dynamic
-`comp-lzo`: deprecated.
+- `comp-lzo`: deprecated.
 Compression is discouraged